On the Secret Protection Problem in Discrete-Event Systems: Solving Parikh-SPP via ILP

-\emph{Integer Linear Programming} (ILP) is an optimization technique used to determine the optimal outcome---either maximum or minimum---of a linear objective function, subject to a set of linear constraints.
-The defining feature of ILP, as opposed to standard Linear Programming (LP), is that some or all variables are required to take integer values.
-Although these integrality constraints render ILP problems NP-hard, significant advances in algorithms and solvers have made it practical to solve large and complex instances~\cite{Schrijver}.
-As a result, ILP has become a widely used tool for addressing a broad range of NP-hard optimization problems.
+Integer Linear Programming (ILP) is used to determine the optimal outcome of a linear objective function, subject to linear constraints.
+Although the integrality constraints render ILP problems \NP-hard, advances in algorithms and solvers have made it practical to solve large and complex instances~\cite{Schrijver}.
+As a result, ILP has become a widely used tool for addressing a broad range of \NP-hard optimization problems.

-We now present Algorithm~\ref{algo1} that solves SPP using an ILP solver.
+We design an algorithm that solves Parikh-SPP using an ILP solver.
 Given a candidate policy, its validity can be verified in polynomial time using Dijkstra's shortest paths algorithm~\cite{MaJC24}.
 In particular, if all shortest paths satisfy the security requirements of secret states, then all paths do as well.
 Thus, we can examine the policy that includes all protectable events and determine, in polynomial time, whether it satisfies the security constraints.
 If it does, the SPP instance is solvable; otherwise, it is not.
 Hence, without loss of generality, we assume that the input instance to Algorithm~\ref{algo1} is solvable.

 The algorithm begins by introducing a binary variable for each protectable event: a value of 1 indicates that the event is included in the policy, and 0 indicates that it is not.
 The objective function, to be minimized, is defined as the total cost of the events selected for the policy, which is initially empty.
 An ILP solver is then used to compute a solution to the current ILP model.
 This solution is verified using Dijkstra's algorithm to ensure that all shortest paths satisfy the specified security requirements.
 If this condition holds, the solution is valid and the algorithm terminates.